cyber-dojo-retired/runner-stateful/docs/README.md

 - - - -

 # POST run_cyber_dojo_sh
-Saves the unchanged files, saves the changed_files, saves the new files, deletes the deleted_files, and runs cyber-dojo.sh as the avatar with the given avatar_name.
+Saves the unchanged files, the changed_files, and the new files, deletes the deleted_files, and runs cyber-dojo.sh as the avatar with the given avatar_name.
 - parameters, eg